 For security purposes, the school does not provide field trips.
 We prefer to bring the world to our children.
 Throughout the year, special events are planned in coordination with the month’s curriculum.

 Extracurricular activities are available after school.
-Such activities include, but are not limited to Tae Kwon Do, Ballet and Art.
+Such activities include, but are not limited to Happy Feet Soccer, Karate, Tennis for Tots and Shining Stars.
 These activities are hosted by The School for an additional cost.
 The fees and materials are determined by the individual instructors, and approved by the school.

 Special Needs Students